baka-san/aws-alexa-greeter/README.md

 # AWS Alexa Greeter

-### Section 1: Greeting using an AWS Lambda function
+### Section 1: Greeter skill using an AWS Lambda function
 #### **Code found at:**

 **Description**